jonathanmarvens/eaux/README.md

 # `eaux`

-A lightweight and functional–style library that provides robust abstractions for handling optional values and handling operations that can either succeed or fail.
+A lightweight and functional-style library that provides robust abstractions for handling optional values and handling operations that can either succeed or fail.
 By making states explicit, it encourages precise and deliberate management of application logic.

 ---